“Communications timing – The choice, judgment, or control of when something should be said”

 Your timing is just as important as your messaging and community.
 There are three types of timing: launch, duration, and communication.

 Let’s figure out how you can use the art of timing with your crowdfunding or online fundraising campaign.
-For a detailed look at communications and channels you can use, check our our free ebook, Crafting a Communications Plan.
+For a detailed look at communications and channels you can use, check our our free guide, Crafting a Communications and Fundraising Plan.

 Timing your crowdfunding or online fundraising campaign